ValiMail/devise-secure_password/README.md

 prompt> rails generate migration create_previous_passwords salt:string encrypted_password:string user:references
 ```

-Edit the resulting file to disallow null values for the hash and to add indexes for both hash and user_id fields:
+Edit the resulting file to disallow null values for the hash,add indexes for both hash and user_id fields, and to also
+add the timestamp (created_at, updated_at) fields:

 ```ruby
 class CreatePreviousPasswords < ActiveRecord::Migration[5.1]